 Go Back

-Brown butter snickerdoodle cookies stacked on a glass plate with cinnamon sugar coating and golden edges.
+Brown butter snickerdoodle cookies stacked on a cooling rack with cinnamon sugar coating and golden edges.

 Summer Dempsey